rahul2july/rahul2july/README.md

-- 👋 Hi, I’m @rahul2july
+- 👋 Hi, I’m @rahul2july.
-- 👀 I’m interested in Cloud Technology , Go, Solution Architecture
+- 👀 I’m interested in Cloud Technology , Go, Solution Architecture.
+- I am working as a QA Technical Leader.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently interested in machine learning and related technologies.
-- 💞️ I’m looking to collaborate on Solution Architecture
+- 💞️ I’m looking to collaborate on Solution Architecture.
 - 📫 How to reach me rahul2july@gmail.com

 <!---